zyedidia/micro/runtime/help/plugins.md

        `-debug` flag, or binary built with `build-dbg`).

-    - `SetStatusInfoFn(fn string)`: register the given lua function as accessible from the statusline formatting options
+    - `SetStatusInfoFn(fn string)`: register the given lua function as accessible from the statusline formatting options.

+    - `CurPane() *BufPane`: returns the current BufPane, or nil if the current pane is not a BufPane.

+    - `CurTab() *Tab`: returns the current tab.
 * `micro/config`
 	- `MakeCommand(name string, action func(bp *BufPane, args[]string),
                    completer buffer.Completer)`: